 In stage two of the process, applicants are allocated a worker who will take them through the assessment and preparation process.
 A stage two agreement is drawn up detailing the expectations of the prospective adopter and the agency.
 Remaining checks and references are taken up and further training is offered.

 At the end of stage two, a prospective adopter report is completed.
 This is shared with the applicants who are invited to add their comments.
-The agency uses the BAAF Prospective adopter report format.

 c) Adoption Panel and agency decision.